 IDPC is responsible for engaging with national governments and international agencies to advocate for the establishment of an enabling environment for the provision of harm reduction services.
 IDPC focuses its activities particularly on Kenya, Malaysia and Indonesia.

 Between February and May 2011, IDPC participated in a series of country assessment visits to Malaysia, Indonesia and Kenya.
 The aim of these visits was to gain a contextual understanding of the drug policy and harm reduction situation in these countries.
 The visits were also an important opportunity to meet local partners and government officials.

-- In Indonesia, IDPC engaged with local and national civil society organisations to discuss opportunities for advocacy in the coming year.
+- In Indonesia, IDPC engaged with local and national civil society organisations to support civil society advocacy work, and organised workshops to build their capacity to engage in national and international drug policy debates.
 IDPC also engaged with the BNN, the Indonesian drug control agency, and the UNODC country office in Indonesia on issues of diversion.

 Reports and briefing papers

-For more information about the CAHR project, please click here, and read the CAHR statement below.
+For more information about the CAHR project, please click here.